codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 ---
 title: "Building Docker images"
-description: "Learn how to create Docker images from Dockerfiles"
+description: "Create Docker images from Dockerfiles"
 group: ci-cd-guides
 toc: true
 ---

 Codefresh has first-class Docker build support.
-You can build Docker images in your pipeline in a declarative manner using the [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).
+You can build Docker images in your pipeline in a declarative manner using the [build step]({{site.baseurl}}/docs/pipelines/steps/build/).

->If your application is not deployed as a Docker image then see the [basic compilation/packaging guide]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/) instead.
+>If your application is not deployed as a Docker image, see the [basic compilation/packaging guide]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/) instead.

-Building a Dockerfile in a pipeline works in the same way as building the Dockerfile locally on your workstation.
-Your Dockerfile should be valid and follow all the best practices such as:
+Building a Dockerfile in a pipeline works the same way as building the Dockerfile locally on your workstation.
+Your Dockerfile should be valid, and follow all the best practices such as:
 * Dockerfiles should be self-contained
 * You should not have actions with side effects inside Dockerfiles
 * You should have a proper `.dockerignore` file to minimize the Docker context size
-* Dockerfile directives should be placed according to best caching practices.
+* Dockerfile directives should be placed according to best practices for caching

-For more details see also the [Docker caching guide]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/#distributed-docker-layer-caching).
+For more details, see also the [Caching in pipelines]({{site.baseurl}}/docs/pipelines/pipeline-caching/#distributed-docker-layer-caching).
- At the very least you should understand and use [Docker multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) (although Codefresh supports all kinds of Dockerfiles natively).
+ At the very least, you should understand and use [Docker multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/){:target="\_blank"} (although Codefresh supports all kinds of Dockerfiles natively).
 Basically, if your Dockerfile is already optimized on your local workstation, it should also be optimized for Codefresh.

-Codefresh is using the standard Docker daemon (or optionally Buildkit) behind the scenes, so if your Dockerfile has issues when you try to build it locally, it will have the same issues in a pipeline.
+Codefresh uses the standard Docker daemon (or optionally Buildkit) behind the scenes, so if your Dockerfile has issues when you try to build it locally, it will have the same issues in a pipeline.

 ## Docker packaging strategies

-There are many ways to create a Dockerfile and most organizations typically follow a different path depending on the type of application they package.
-Brand new applications are very easy to package into multi-stage Dockerfiles, while legacy/existing applications are adapted to dockerfiles that package an existing artifact.
+There are many ways to create a Dockerfile, and most organizations typically follow a different path depending on the type of application they package.
+Brand-new applications are very easy to package into multistage Dockerfiles, while legacy/existing applications are adapted to dockerfiles that package an existing artifact.

-We suggest spending some more time and creating multi-stage builds for all applications (even legacy ones).
-Explaining all virtues of multi-stage Docker builds is outside the scope of this page but in summary, multi-stage builds:
+We suggest spending some more time and creating multistage builds for all applications (even legacy ones).
+Explaining all virtues of multistage Docker builds is outside the scope of this article but in summary, multistage builds:

 1. Are self-contained and self-describable
-1. Result in very small Docker image
+1. Result in a very small Docker image
-1. Can be easily built by all project stakeholder (even non-developers)
+1. Can be easily built by all project stakeholders, even non-developers
 1. Are very easy to understand and maintain
-1. Do not require a development environment (apart from the source code itself)
+1. Do not require a development environment, apart from the source code itself
-1. Can be packaged with very simple pipelines (not only in Codefresh but in other CI systems as well)
+1. Can be packaged with very simple pipelines, not only in Codefresh, but in other CI systems as well

 Multi-stage builds are also essential in organizations that employ multiple programming languages.
-The ease of building a Docker image by anybody without the need for JDK/Node/Python/etc. cannot be overstated.
+The ease of building a Docker image by anyone without the need for JDK/Node/Python/etc. cannot be overstated.

-## Production-ready Docker images with multi-stage builds
+## Production-ready Docker images with multistage builds

-If you have a multi-stage Dockerfile, then the respective pipeline in Codefresh is straightforward.
-You only need two pipeline steps
+If you have a multistage Dockerfile, then the respective pipeline in Codefresh is straightforward.
+You only need two pipeline steps:

-1. A clone step to checkout the source code
+1. A clone step to check out the source code
-1. A build step to create the Docker image.
+1. A build step to create the Docker image

-For example here is a [Java dockerfile]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/#spring-boot-2-and-docker-multi-stage-builds):
+For example, here is a [Java dockerfile]({{site.baseurl}}/docs/example-catalog/ci-examples/spring-boot-2/#spring-boot-2-and-docker-multi-stage-builds):

  `Dockerfile`
 {% highlight docker %}